jonleighton/focused_controller/README.md

 like any other object.
 That means they:

 * Only have one reason to change.
-* Are easy to instantiate, with minimal dependencies, and testable in the same way as any other object: by calling their methods.
+* Are easy to instantiate and test in issolation.

 ## Feedback needed ##